openflighthpc/use.openflighthpc.org/docs/source/general-usage/data_basics.rst

 Local scratch storage
 ---------------------

 Your compute nodes have an amount of disk space available to store temporary data under the ``/tmp`` mount-point.
-The size of this area will depend on the type and size of instance you selected at the time your cluster was launched.
 This area is intended for temporary data created during compute jobs, and shouldn't be used for long-term data storage.
 Compute nodes are configured to clear up temporary space automatically, removing orphan data left behind by jobs.
-In addition, an auto-scaling cluster may automatically terminate idle nodes, resulting in the loss of any files stored in local scratch space.

 Users must make sure that they copy data they want to keep back to the shared filesystem after compute jobs have been completed.